kpomm/kpomm/README.md

 I am a junior from Dartmouth College studying Computer Science and Physics.
 My interests include full-stack web development, UI/UX design, machine learning, and data science.
 I am currently a Creative Technologist Intern at Hume AI with intentions to pursue Software Engineering as a full time career.

-🔭 I’m currently working on my personal portfolio website and a side project for my Digital Applied Learning and Innovation (DALI) Lab application at Dartmouth College.
+🔭 I’m currently working on my personal portfolio website and a side project called "StellarBites."

 🌱 I’m currently learning TypeScript at Hume AI, and learning to transform Figma prototypes into functional frontend components that match the company's creative vision.